This lentil veggie burger is a weekly go-to recipe! It’s easy to put together, made with whole food ingredients, healthy and delicious!

 - Vegan Mayo

-However, you don’t have to keep veggie burgers to the traditional bun.
-You can think out of the bun to change them up so you don’t get bored!
-Here are some of my favorite ways to use these lentil veggie burgers:
+You don't have to keep veggie burgers to the traditional bun.
+Think 'outside the bun' to change them up so you don't get bored!
+Here are some more veggie burger ideas:

 - Lettuce “buns”- I like to criss cross sturdy romaine leaves to make buns when I’m not feeling like too much bread